-- Census of weed flora knowledge of the weed flora in a patch, local or regional area will enable identification of new introductions.
-The preparation of regional, local and patch herbaria should be actively promoted. - Containment rapid identification, isolation and action is required to ensure the containment of new weed species. - Timely response to events such as floods, fires or land development which are likely to provide opportunities for weed spread.
+- Good biosecurity practices for example, ensure vehicles, machinery, stock, footwear and clothing are properly cleaned of weed seed before moving from site to site.
+Codes of Practice and vendor declaration schemes can be used to good effect by individuals and organisations. - Attention to weed control on road and rail reserves. - Census of weed flora knowledge of the weed flora in a patch, local or regional area will enable identification of new introductions.
+The preparation of regional, local and patch herbaria should be actively promoted. - Containment rapid identification, isolation and action is required to ensure the containment of new weed species. - Timely response to events such as floods, fires or land development which are likely to provide opportunities for weeds to spread.